 I am a member of the Solar Physics group, working on magnetic reconnection in the Sun’s outer atmosphere called the corona.

 I am a graduate student in an interdisciplinary affiliated Nuclear Magnetic Resonance (NMR) lab of the physics department.
 My current research interests include probing phase transitions of soft condensed matter, exploring complex diffusion and exchange dynamics in porous media and applying NMR techniques to industry problems.

 Demi St. John

 Demi received her B.S. in Physics and Math from Murray State University and graduated from Montana State University with her M.S. in Optics and Photonics in December 2018.
 Currently, she works for Agile Focus Designs as a Design Engineer in Bozeman, MT.
 You can also find her at Zephyr Cycling Studio where she enjoys a good workout!

 I received my MS from MSU in December 2019.
 I use big astronomical surveys to study nearby galaxies, including the Large and Small Magellanic Clouds.
 I transfered to the Leibiniz Institute for Astrophysics in Potsdam, Germany.

-My name is Alyssa Derks and I am a graduate student in the Solar Physics group.
+My name is Alyssa Derks and I was a graduate student in the Solar Physics group.
 I got my Bachelor's degree in Astrophysics from the University of Colorado Boulder in 2017.
-I am working on studying coronal downflows in solar flares, massive explosions on the Sun.
+I was working on studying coronal downflows in solar flares, massive explosions on the Sun.